A Brief History of Evolution at Indiana University

 The work of Sonneborn and Luria, although eminent scientists, was not as directly related to evolutionary biology as that of Muller, Cleland and Heiser.
 Nonetheless, Sonneborn did lay the groundwork for evolutionary studies in protozoans by working out so much of the basic biology and genetics.
 His work on the role of nuclear and cytoplasmic factors in inheritance and the "killer" trait in Paramecium inspired studies of the origin of cell organelles.
 Sonneborn also discussed the species problem in Protozoa, described mating system evolution in this group, and published the first nucleotide sequence of a gene.
 Luria is best known for his Nobel Prize winning studies of the genetics of bacteria and bacterial viruses.

 The modern era (1960-present) of evolutionary biology at Indiana University has been characterized by growth in both the number and diversity of faculty that study evolution.
 As a result, IU has become an increasingly attractive location for evolutionary studies, and our evolution group is one of the strongest in the nation.
-Details concerning our current faculty and degree programs can be found elsewhere on the Departmentof Biology web site using the links on the top and bottom of this page.
+Details concerning our current faculty and degree programs can be found elsewhere on the Department of Biology website.

 Note: Much of the historical information presented here was derived from Frank Young's "A Brief History of Biology at Indiana University."